CameraKit/camerakit-android/README.md

 ## Features

 - Image and video capture seamlessly working with the same preview session.
-- Automatic use of both Camera and Camera2 APIs.
 - Automatic system permission handling.
 - Automatic preview scaling.
   - Create a `CameraView` of any size (not just presets!).